Annihilator/NoOvertime/README.md

 # No Overtime
 Mutator for UT2004 by Annihilator
+Reuses code from:
-Reuses code from UT2Vote by ProAsm and the End Game Mutator by SPDT
+* End Game Mutator by SPDT
+* SmartCTF by ravimohan1991
+* UT2Vote by ProAsm